 - Chill: 4 hours or overnight

-- Strain: 30-60 minutes or overnight
+- Strain: 1 – 3 hours or overnight

 - For an extra thick and creamy yogurt, let strain overnight.
 Use a hand mixer to whisk yogurt until smooth, adding a splash of whey if needed.

 - Don’t discard the whey!
-I like to fill quart size Mason jars three quarters full of whey, top off with yogurt and shake to combine, to make it thicker.
+I like to fill quart-size Mason jars three-quarters full of whey, top off with yogurt and shake to combine, to make it thicker.
 Top with a Mason jar pour cap for easy pouring.
 Use the mixture as a buttermilk substitute in pancakes, waffles, muffins, etc.